A damped forward EMI model for a horizontally stratified earth: Introduction

-The LIN assumption ($\omega \mu \sigma \rho^{2}\ll 1$, see below for more concerning these quantities) fails for a highly conductive soil or if one increases the intercoil distance between dipole emitter and receiver.
-The former situation occurs for measurements of saline soil while the latter is used to characterise the deeper parts of the soil.
+The LIN assumption fails when the frequency of the dipole $f$, the electrical conductivity $\sigma$ and/or the distance between emitter and receivers $s$ are large enough so that $2\pi f\mu\sigma s^{2}$ is much larger than 1.
+A high conductivity occurs for measurements of saline soil while the a larger intercoil spacing is used to characterise the deeper parts of the soil.
 Indeed, a larger intercoil distance increases the contribution of the lower regions, causing a larger influence in the secondary field.
-The effects of high saline grounds have been studied in e.g.~\cite{delefortrie_frequency_2014}.
-It is intuitively easily understood why a highly conductive layer needs a more profound model, as it is well known that electromagnetic fields undergo an exponential attenuation controlled by the conductivity~\cite{jackson_classical_1975}.
+The effects of high saline grounds have been studied in e.g.~\cite{delefortrie_frequency_2014}.~\cite{reid_doubling_1999} discussed the effect of the conductivity on the attenuation and concluded that it, together with the intercoil distance and frequency, strongly affects the decay of the electromagnetic fields.
+Therefore a more complete model is required to describe highly conductive layers.

-Despite these limitations, the method is able to obtain a good estimate of the conductivity profile~\cite{hendrickx_inversion_2002,saey_comparing_2015} under the right circumstances.
+Despite these limitations, the data collected based on the LIN assumption are able to obtain a good estimate of the conductivity profile~\citep{hendrickx_inversion_2002,saey_comparing_2015} under the right circumstances.
 A huge advantage of the McNeill reduction is the linearity in the conductivity and the simplicity of the equations.

-An alternative approach is to determine the exact solution in case of a layered earth.
-Wait~\cite{wait_geo-electromagnetism_1982} derived for this configuration a recursion relation allowing one to calculate the secondary field.
-Unfortunately, due to the recursion relation the integration becomes numerically challenging and the inverse problem is highly non-linear, becoming numerically more and more time-consuming when the number of layers grows.
-An alternative (but equivalent) exact solution in terms of Fourier analysis was presented in~\cite{zhdanov_geophysical_2009}, but this is numerically even more cumbersome due to a $2D$ oscillatory integrand, let stand alone for the inverse problem~\cite{deleersnyder_electromagnetic_2017}.

-In this paper, we want to overcome the neglected effect of the conductivity (and thus damping) of the layers above any chosen other layer.
-We first give a brief rederivation of the secondary field in case of a soil with $N$ layers.
-Using this derivation, we confirm the equations McNeill presented in his seminal paper.
-Next we suggest a new method maintaining the advantage of a closed expression system, but loosening the LIN requirements.
-Finally we compare the forward problem for the McNeill and the novel model presented here.
+These features make it an excellent model for the initialization of an inversion scheme~\citep{mester_quantitative_2011}.